Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 product(s) and/or program(s) in which Members are enrolled.
-“Participating Provider" means an institution, facility, agency, physician, health care practitioner, or other entity that is licensed or otherwise authorized to provide any of the Covered Services in the state in which they are furnished and that is to an agreement to provide Covered Services to Members that has met all applicable required RENE = 2ertng requirements and accreditation requirements for the services the Participating Provider provides, and that is designated by = to participate in one or more Network(s).
+“Participating Provider" means an institution, facility, agency, physician, health care practitioner, or other entity that is licensed or otherwise authorized to provide any of the Covered Services in the state in which they are furnished and that is party to an agreement to provide Covered Services to Members that has met all applicable required iam credentialing requirements and accreditation requirements for the services the Participating Provider provides, and that is designated by orem to participate in one or more Network(s).
 Unless otherwise specifically delineated, all references herein to "Provider" may also mean and refer to “Participating Provider".
 Participating Provider does not include consumer-directed workers (refer to Consumer-Directed Worker); nor does provider include the FEA (refer to Fiscal Employer Agent).
-“Participation Attachment(s)" means the document(s) attached hereto and incorporated herein by reference, and which identifies the additional duties and/or obligations related to Network(s), Government Program(s), Health Benefit Plan(s), and/or I programs such as quality and/or incentive programs.
+“Participation Attachment(s)" means the document(s) attached hereto and incorporated herein by reference, and which identifies the additional duties and/or obligations related to Network(s), Government Program(s), Health Benefit Plan(s), and/or J programs such as quality and/or incentive programs.
 “Regulatory Requirements" means any requirements, as amended from time to time, imposed by applicable federal, state or local laws, rules, regulations, guidelines, instructions, Government Contract, or otherwise imposed by an Agency or government regulator in connection with the procurement, development or operation of a Health Benefit